ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 It is assumed the reader can do basic integral calculations and can program in Python.

-The reader is also assumed to know basics of quantum computation, up to a basic ability to describe quantum channels in terms of Kraus operators though this figure only once.
+The reader is also assumed to know basics of quantum computation.
+We won't use anything fancy but simple quantum circuits

 ### Notation
 Quantum states can be written in a variety of ways but for computational